50+ UK Business Loan Statistics 2024

 How many UK SMEs require external finance?

-The latest UK business lending statistics found that 36% of SMEs used external finance in 2022, with one in three borrowing more than £25,000.
-This represented a decrease of 7% from 2021 when the number of SMEs using finance for their business stood at 43%.
+The latest UK business lending statistics found that two in five (39%) SMEs sought external finance in the three years leading up to 2022.
+This represented a 20 percentage point 20% decrease from 2021, when the number of SMEs using finance for their business stood at almost three-fifths (59%).

-There was a significant difference between the size of SMEs and the typical business loan amount between 2021 and 2022.
-Less than a quarter (23%) of businesses with zero employees borrowed more than £25,000, compared to 84% of those with 50-249 employees.
+There was a significant difference between the size of SMEs and the typical business loan amount sought in 2022.
+Just over a third (35%) of UK businesses with zero employees required external finance in the last three years, compared to half (50%) of SME employers.

-Almost half (48%) of SMEs met the definition of a permanent non-borrower: an SME that is not currently borrowing and is considered unlikely to do so.
+In Q3 and Q4 2022, just over half (51%) of SMEs met the definition of a permanent non-borrower: an SME that is not currently borrowing and is considered unlikely to do so.

 Bank overdrafts, government grants and business credit cards were the most popular forms of external finance used between 2019 and 2022.
 Around 12% of UK SMEs used at least one of these borrowing options in the three years leading up to 2022.